- Applying to study

 - Semi Permanent Unlimited Live

 Student Legal Services

 Western Sydney University in partnership with Western Sydney Community Legal Centre.

 Who are we?

-Student Legal Services (SLS) is a legal advice and referral service for current students of Western Sydney University.
+Student Legal Services (SLS) is a free legal advice and referral service for current students of Western Sydney University.
 It is a joint venture between Western Sydney Community Legal Centre and the University.
 Qualified solicitors from Western Sydney Community Legal Centre provide the legal advice.

 This service is provided through SSAF funds.

 If you are a current student of Western Sydney University or Western Sydney University, The College* we may be able to help.

 SLS is a legal advice and referral service available to all University students – both domestic and international students.
 If we are unable to assist you with your legal enquiry (for example, if we do not advise on that particular area of law or we feel that there is a conflict of interest) we may be able to make a referral to a more appropriate service.

 At present, we can advise on the following areas of law: